ahsanchaudhary/CircuitPro/CONTRIBUTING.md

-# Contribute to Electron
+# Contribute to Circuit Pro

-We’re excited you’re interested in contributing to Electron!
+We’re excited you’re interested in contributing to Circuit Pro!
 Join the discussion and collaborate with others on our [Discord Server](https://discord.gg/9tcV8dg5).

 > [!WARNING]
 > Please **do not submit localization-related pull requests** at this time.
 We’ll announce when we’re ready for multilingual support and provide guidance here and on Discord.

 ---

-## Fork & Clone Electron
+## Fork & Clone Circuit Pro

 Click the **"Fork"** button at the top right of the repository page.
 Once forked, clone your fork locally.